Mr Allah Nawaz is studying at Anaheim University.

 The string can be divided into two parts: the western half and the eastern half.
 The western half of the string starts from Djibouti, where China has established a military base in the Obock region, allowing the Chinese navy to keep a close eye on the Bab el Mandab region and the western portion of the Indian Ocean.
 The next point in this string is Gwadar, the most significant deep seaport in the region.

-The naval cooperation between China and Pakistan is a serious concern for India, as this Pakistani port not only serves as a commercial port but also a naval base used for surveillance.
+The naval cooperation between China and Pakistan is a serious concern for India, as this Pakistani port not only serves as a commercial port but also as a naval base used for surveillance.
 The third important base is in Feydhoo Finolhu island of the Maldives.
-The eastern half of the string starts from the Chittagong port of Bangladesh; the other key base is the Coco island in Myanmar.
+The eastern half of the string starts from the Chittagong port of Bangladesh; the other key base is Coco island in Myanmar.

 The string gains more importance by the inclusion of the Kyaukpyu commercial port of Myanmar which is established by China.
 The purpose of this port is to transport oil supplies from Myanmar to Kunming city of China to cut Chinese dependence on the Malacca Strait.
 The other key bases are in Kuantan (Malaysia) and Maura (Brunei).